-COURT REPORTING VOICE WRITING PROGRAM
+COURT REPORTING VOICE WRITING PROGRAM EDUCATIONAL OBJECTIVE METHODS OF DELIVERY

 The objective of the Court Reporting Voice Writing Program is to prepare the student for an entry-level position as a court reporter or CART provider by developing his or her voice writing speed to 225 words per minute.
-The program also includes training in English grammar skills, court reporting English skills, legal and medical terminology. transcription, testimony, jury charge, literary, and vocabulary.
+The program also includes training in English grammar skills, court reporting English skills, legal and medical terminology, transcription, testimony, jury charge, literary, and vocabulary.
 The student also will be trained in courtroom and deposition procedures and word processing.
-Typical workplace settings include courtrooms, television stations, closed captioning companies, court reporting firms, insurance companies, law offices, government offices, college campuses, and legislative
+Typical work settings include courtrooms, television stations, closed captioning companies, court reporting firms, insurance companies, law offices, government offices, college campuses, and legislative bodies.